-What if an Overlay applies to my property?
+What is an overlay applies to my property?

 An Overlay in the Planning Scheme may also influence whether planning approval is required for Animal Keeping, Animal Husbandry, Aquaculture and Intensive animal industry.
 For example, an Overlay may increase the category of assessment from accepted development to assessable development (which requires planning approval).